getsentry/sentry-javascript/packages/shim/README.md

 });
 ```

-Note that while strictly possible, it is discouraged to interfer with the event
+Note that while strictly possible, it is discouraged to interfere with the event
 context.
 If for some reason your library needs to inject context information,
 beware that this might override the user's context values: